subpathdev/kubeedge-on-aks/README.md

 simplenginx-gsw4r            1/1     Running   0          26s   172.18.0.2   mynode                              <none>           <none>
 ```

-Now start an interactive shell within your virtual kubeedge device `mynode` and verify if the nginx container is running.
+Now start an interactive shell within your virtual kubeedge device `mynode` and verify that the nginx container is running.
 You may repeat `docker ps` until the container comes alive.

 ```sh